codaamok/PSBusinessTime/docs/Test-WorkingDay.md

 Test-WorkingDay -Date (Get-Date '2022-04-11 09:00:00')
 ```

-The function will return true as the datetime is within the default parameters.
+The function will return true because the datetime is within the default parameters.
 2022-04-11 is a Monday, and 09:00 is between 08:00 and 17:00.

 ### EXAMPLE 2